3dSquare/OmaFon/README.md

 >
 > A: My wife's grandmother happens to be a woman for whom this was created.

 > ***Q:** Grandmother always pulls the power plug after turning off the TV.
-The > computer is plugged into a different power outlet and yet it always changes > the resolution when the TV is turned on.
+The computer is plugged into a different power outlet and yet it always changes the resolution when the TV is turned on.
 How to fix this?*
 >
 > A: Tell her to stop doing that.
 >
-> If that does not help, then you will have to make the OS always stick to the > same resolution.
-In my case, the OS is using X as the display server and the > following steps fixed the issue:
+> If that does not help, then you will have to make the OS always stick to the same resolution.
+In my case, the OS is using X as the display server and the following steps fixed the issue:
 > 1. `sudo nano /etc/X11/xorg.conf`
 > 2. Paste the following:
->     ```
+>     ```bash
 >     Section "Screen"
 >         Identifier    "Default Screen"
 >         Monitor        "Configured Monitor"